european-public-network/european-public-network.github.io/docs/4000_developers/4200_api/4210_blockchain-core.md

 </svg>

-The [Blockchain Core Library](https://github.com/evannetwork/api-blockchain-core) is the central tool used in all development with evan.network.
+The [Blockchain Core Library](https://github.com/evannetwork/api-blockchain-core) is the central tool used in all development with European Public Network.
 It is actually a collection of own functionality, and wrappers around 3rd party core functionality like blockchain transactions and distributed file system operations.

 The full [API documentation](https://api-blockchain-core.readthedocs.io) shows the actual exposed sub-namespaces in the blockchain core module are a little more fine-grained.